This is a guide covering the best cameras for music videos.

 You can also get two card slots allowing you to continuously shoot without having to switch cards.

 And just in case you need to shoot in an awkward angle, you can just flip out the screen and work without guessing the composition.
-This near-perfect mirrorless camera for shooting videos comes with a price.

 Unfortunately, not everyone has the funds to buy this mirrorless camera.